 - James Brown releases 'The Big Payback', an early funk gem that emphasizes the groove rather than melody over his aggressively spoken vocals.

 - A young immigrant from Kingston, Jamaica named Clive Campbell begins deejaying at local parties.
 As DJ Kool Herc, he invents a new technique of deejaying that would cut two of the same records and extend the middle instrumental, or 'break,' of the popular funk and disco songs of the day.

 - DJ Hollywood, a club DJ from Manhattan; begins rhyming over popular disco hits at his trendy night spots.
 It is alleged that Hollywood coins the term 'hip-hop' though some say his partner, Lovebug Starski, came up with the term.

-- A former gang member-turned-DJ named Afrika Bambaataa meets a young grafitti artist named Fab 5 Freddy; a regular on the burgeoning hip-hop scene.
-Soon after, Bambaataa forms the Zulu Nation and catagorizes what he calls the 'Four Elements' of hip-hop: DJing, Breaking, Graf Artists and MCing
+- A former gang member-turned-DJ named Afrika Bambaataa meets a young graffiti artist named Fab 5 Freddy; a regular on the burgeoning hip-hop scene.
+Soon after, Bambaataa forms the Zulu Nation and categorizes what he calls the 'Four Elements' of hip-hop: DJing, Breaking, Graf Artists and MCing

 - DJ Kool Herc coins the term break-boy to describe dancers that would dance during his extended breaks in the music.
 Soon, the term is shortened to b-boy and the style is called 'breakdancing.'
 Herc also takes an up-and-coming DJ named Grandmaster Flash under his wings.